 The research we undertake greatly informs our teaching and ensures that students are up-to-date in the latest knowledge and techniques within their fields of study.
 When they complete a program of study from the College of Science, students will be ready to take the next steps in their careers, whether in industry research labs, K-12 classrooms, or advanced graduate programs.
 I encourage you to browse our department web pages and learn about the wide range of programs and research opportunities.

-We are extremely excited about the construction of our new Interdisciplinary Science Building (ISB), scheduled to open in early 2022.
+We are extremely excited about the construction of our new Interdisciplinary Science Building (ISB), scheduled to open in 2023.
 You can learn more about plans for the ISB and its role as an anchor for a four-building Science and Innovation complex.

 Michael J. Kaufman